ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 * Migration from Zuul to other CI services
 * Merging and de-duplication of all Linux workflows on GitHub Actions by @mback2k, see e.g. [#9501](https://github.com/curl/curl/pull/9501)
+* Introduce new (eventually better) ways to build and test for Windows by @mback2k, e.g. using WSL for test servers on Windows or Wine for curl on Linux

 # Proposals